Education and Training:

 You can also become a valuer by studying property, property economics or valuation at university.
 To get into these courses you usually need to gain your WACE at Stages 2 and 3.
 Prerequisite subjects, or assumed knowledge, in one or more of English and mathematics are normally required.
 A number of universities in Australia offer relevant degrees.
 Universities have different prerequisites and some have flexible entry requirements or offer external study.
 Contact the universities you are interested in for more information as requirements may change.

 Valuers specialising in other fields, such as machinery, art, collectibles or antiques, usually have qualifications or extensive experience in their area of specialisation.
 Additional training is usually provided on the job.

-In WA, real estate valuers need to hold a licence to practise, issued by Consumer Protection at the Department of Commerce.
-Visit www.commerce.wa.gov.au for further information.
+In WA, real estate valuers need to hold a licence to practise, issued by Consumer Protection at the Department of Commerce (WA).
+See www.commerce.wa.gov.au for further information.

 Valuers who have completed an approved course can apply for membership of the Australian Valuers Institute (AVI) or the Australian Property Institute (API) and, with further experience, become a Certified Practising Valuer (CPV).
 Student membership is available with either of the above institutes.

 Non-real estate valuers have the opportunity to become members of The Auctioneers and Valuers Association of Australia.

 While the following courses are related to this occupation, they may not necessarily lead directly to employment, nor provide the most direct pathway to the occupation.
 Courses which provide preliminary or informal training, as well as those which provide additional job skills following initial qualifications may also be listed.